 Adding the % land cleared in Madagascar would also be useful (as well as lemur drops, given they are one group only and subject to hunting as well as habitat loss).

 Unfortunately figures on Madagascan deforestation are unclear and disputed, particularly for long-term habitat conversion, but also for deforestation levels since World War 2 (Scales 2014).
 Likewise, the Red Listing process (IUCN, 2019) does not attempt to provide precise levels of population decline.
-No-one, however, suggests Madagascan conversion is anywhere close to being just 10% of original habitat; and habitat loss is accepted as a major driver in the declines of all 34 species thought to have declined by ≥30% (sometimes far more) over the past 3 generations.
+No-one, however, suggests Madagascan conversion is anywhere close to being just 10% of original habitat; and habitat loss is accepted as a major driver in the declines of all 34 lemur species thought to have declined by ≥30% (sometimes far more) over the past 3 generations.

 Line 28-29: Please clarify that MBI looks at plant biomass – in the response document it is clear, but not well described in the actual letter.